|Download this layer||View in online map|

-- NOTE: the following 7 towns contain Estimated Habitats that are less than 1 acre in size.
-To effectively display these small areas, the line thickness of the polygon may need to be increased:
+- NOTE: Some Estimated Habitats are less than 1 acre in size.
+To effectively display these small areas on a map, the line thickness of the polygon may need to be increased.

 Occurrence records are continually being added, updated, deleted or otherwise modified in the NHESP database.
-These changes are incorporated into the Estimated Habitats of Rare Wildlife datalayer every two years and are displayed in the latest Natural Heritage Atlas.
+These changes are incorporated into the Estimated Habitats of Rare Wildlife datalayer every four years.

-Questions about the creation of this datalayer should be directed to NHESP at 508-389-6375.
-For questions relating to the use of this datalayer in Environmental Review, please call 508-389-6380.
+Questions about the creation of this datalayer and its use should be directed to NHESP at 508-389-6360 or firstname.lastname@example.org.

 Also see these layers: